russell-n/apcommand/apcommand/accesspoints/broadcom/commons.rst

 Decorators
 ----------

-These are decorators to do the repetetive calls common to many methods.
+These are decorators to do the repetitive calls common to many methods.

 .. autosummary::
    :toctree: api